 The stakes are simply too high with an uncertain economy, possible shifts in tax laws pertaining to deductions for gifts to charity, growing competition for the philanthropic dollar and rising costs associated with hiring seasoned professionals with proper skills.
 It is increasingly important that institutions develop specific expectations for their major gift officers and, more importantly, track and document performance towards those goals with reports to senior administrators.

-The Importance of Major Gift Officers
+The Importance of Major Gift Counsel and Officers

 First things first.
 Organizations must establish baseline requirements for major gift officers.
 This is not done by simply understanding what the norm is in your nonprofit sector.
 While peer benchmarks are useful tools, an organization’s culture dictates what size portfolio a MGO can manage – and how many visits they can handle in a month.
 What is more important is understanding the most effective prospect mix within a portfolio and fairly distributing prospects among your team.
 It is difficult to compare performance between major gift officers if one MGO is top-heavy with discovery prospects and another has most of their prospects in stewardship mode.